YoshieHara/Project3-Group1/README.md

 3. DataCleaningAndConversion.ipynb: A jupyter notebook used to prepare data
 4. crimes.csv: CSV file for crimes (output from DataCleaningAndConversion.ipynb)
 5. drugs.csv: CSV file for drugs-related crimes (output from DataCleaningAndConversion.ipynb)
-6. crime.sqlite: An Sqlite database to host both CSV files indicated above
+6. crime.sqlite: An SQLite database to host both CSV files indicated above
 7. AllCrimes.py: A Python code to connect to crime.sqlite and generate Flask-API for inclusion in the java script to generate the dashboard
 8. index.html: An HTML file to activate and run demo.js
 9. style.css: A CSS file to style the dashboard